Jennipham/betterment/README.md

 ### Starting the Server

-In the project terminal, navigate to the server directory:
+In another project terminal, navigate to the server directory:

 #### `cd server`